AquaticInformatics/aquarius-field-data-framework/docs/Readme.md

 The log messages written to *FieldDataPluginFramework.log* are designed to be easily parsed by log analytic tools, such as LogStash.

+# Packaging your plugin for easy deployment

+See the [PluginPacker](https://github.com/AquaticInformatics/aquarius-field-data-framework/tree/master/src/PluginPackager) project for details on adding a build step that will automatically create a `*.plugin` file every time your project builds in Visual Studio.
+This file can be deployed using the `FieldDataPluginTool`.

+# Deploy your plugin using the FieldDataPluginTool

+See the [FieldDataPluginTool](https://github.com/AquaticInformatics/aquarius-field-data-framework/tree/master/src/FieldDataPluginTool) project for an easy to use GUI tool to correctly install your plugin on your AQTS app server.

-# Installing and Registering your Plug-In
+# Manually Installing and Registering your Plug-In

+You really should use the FieldDataPluginTool mentioned above.
+It handles all the heavy lifting for you.

-To install and register your plug-in:
+But if you want to install and register your plug-in manually:

 1. On the AQUARIUS Time-Series Server, navigate to the folder:
 **{AppInstallRoot}\\Aquatic Informatics\\AQUARIUS Server\\FieldDataPlugins**